Finding the Universe

 If you are looking to purchase a hotspot device for travel, prices for the device are generally in the region of $50 – $300.
 Prices vary, and some come with data.

-For example, My Webspot has a service where you can buy their device outright and get a pack of 20 1 day 4G passes (a value of around $220 at current prices).
+Another option to check out is My Webspot.
+They have a service where you can buy their device outright and get a pack of 20 1 day 4G passes (a value of around $220 at current prices).
 For regular users, this can be a good option.
 See that here.

 There are also a number of other 4G wireless hotspots available, many of which you can add a local SIM to when you arrive in a destination.